 Because obesity is one of the risk factors for heart disease, anyone who is overweight must discuss their exercise program with a physician before starting.

-How Exercise Effects Other Conditions
+How Exercise Affects Other Conditions

 Physical activity makes you healthier.
 It lowers your risk for cardiovascular disease and reduces bone loss.
 Physical activity also helps the body use calories more efficiently, which helps you eliminate body fat and lose weight.
 It also helps you maintain weight loss by increasing your metabolism and reducing your appetite.